 The surname Fayreghan was first found in one of the many villages names Farnham throughout England in the following counties or shires: Dorset, Essex, North Yorkshire, Suffolk, and Surrey.
 Farnham Common and Farnham Royal are located in Buckinghamshire.

 The name has numerous listings in the Domesday Book with various spellings that were in use at the time: Fernham, Dorset; Phernham Essex; Fareham North Yorkshire; Farnham, Suffolk; and Fernham Surrey.
 Farnham Royal was listed as Fernham Riall.

 While one would suppose the surname originated from one or more of the aforementioned locals, another reference suggests we must look to Leicestershire, specifically Quorndon to find the surname's true origin as in "this ancient family was certainly seated at Quorndon two descents before the reign of Edward I."

 Early History of the Fayreghan family

-Another 333 words (24 lines of text) covering the years 1290, 1312, 1483, 1753 and are included under the topic Early Fayreghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fayreghan research.
+Another 100 words (7 lines of text) covering the years 1290, 1312, 1483, 1753, 1642, 1636 and are included under the topic Early Fayreghan History in all our PDF Extended History products and printed products wherever possible.

 Fayreghan Spelling Variations